-Provides a macrosystems approach and an overview of health economics as it relates to public health.
-Course materials will touch on some fundamental components of the field and most importantly, demonstrate why economics is inseparable from public health.
+This course provides a macro systems approach and an overview of health economics as it relates to public health.
+Course materials will touch on some fundamental components of the field and most importantly, demonstrate why economics is inseparable frm public health.

 This course allows students to plan, create, demonstrate and document mobile applications that address specified public health needs.
 Students will develop prototypes or final products using mobile application development software.
 Principles of planning, evidence-based design and evaluation are emphasized.
 The course reinforces the importance of writing skills for professional dissemination and for documentation of public health mobile application technology.

-Students will acquire skills for their public health "tool box" which will include the basic elements of organizing and the specific skills of how to convene a focus group, facilitate meetings, give testimony, identify and develop true community partnerships, work with the media, (including convene a press conference), and do research with grassroots communities in a collaborative and respectful manner.
+Students will acquire skills for their public health "tool box" which will include the basic elements of organizing and the specific skills of how to convene a focus group, facilitate meetings, give testimoney, identify and develop true community partnerships, work with the media (including convene a press conference), and do research with grassroots communities in a collaborative and respectful manner.

 This elective clinical course affords the opportunity to apply knowledge and understanding of the impact of socioeconomic and political influences on the health and well-being of individuals and communities in a "low resource setting".
 Students will participate in an immersion learning program in which they will live and work in a culture different from their own.
 Students will experience first hand the challenges or providing high quality, cultural competent health care in clinical environments with sub optimum resources.
 Linquisitic preparation that will begin in prerequisite course will continue during the immersion through structured lessons in the language of the specific geographical area.